jmmorato/openddsharp/Documentation/articles/publication_module.md

 ## DataWriter Class

-Per the DDS specification (2.2.2.4.2), `DataWriter` allows the application to set the value of the data to be published under a given `Topic`.
+Per the DDS specification, `DataWriter` allows the application to set the value of the data to be published under a given `Topic`.
 A `DataWriter` is attached to exactly one `Publisher` that acts as its factory, and bound to exactly one `Topic` and therefore to exactly one data type.
 The `Topic` must exist prior to the `DataWriter`'s creation.